Susssiest/Card-Pulse/JOURNAL.md

 ## September 7th: Finished up all documentation in github

 Added renders, polished up readme, rechecked firmware, and updated journal.
 Compiled files into folders, updated BOM file.
 I also accidentally reverted the journal to a previus version, and had to rewrite the entries.
 Copied and pasted forge logs because they didn't get deleted.
+Also converted all stls to step files, took around 30 minutes.

 <img width="1470" height="956" alt="Screenshot 2026-09-07 at 10 12 14 AM" src="https://github.com/user-attachments/assets/47108689-aed7-4ea8-8169-da30136a2f5a" />

-**Total time spent: 1 hour**
+**Total time spent: 1.5 hours**